jananir77/vallur.github.com/_posts/2014-08-13-Serialization-continues.md

 4. Only works with known types primitive types and their respective boxed objects, List, Map and some more objects specific to banyan.
 This looks custom built for banyan but is very easy to develop.

+5. Automatically provides compression and the compression acheived is better than LZ4 compression on top of java serialized bytes.

 <div style="height:330px;overflow-y:scroll">
 <script src="https://gist.github.com/vallur/ba2856722600cc7a6653.js"></script>